-ற்கு caiþiðio n ameter The default value is 10. hiv Specificatheor. percentage size of delta files relative to the corresponding base files that triggers an automatic major compaction.
-The default value is .1, which is 10 percent. hiv percent.
-Specifiesactor. the number of aborted transactions on a single partition that trigger an automatic major compaction.
+Con flìgescaitiótio n Parameter hiv Specificactor. the number of delta directories in a partition that triggers an automatic minor compaction.
+The default value is 10. delta.num.threshold hiv Specifiestheor . percentage size of delta files relative to the corresponding base files that triggers an automatic major compaction.
+The default value is .1, which is 10 percent. delta.pct.threshold hiv Specifies actor. the number of aborted transactions on a single partition that trigger an automatic major compaction. abortedtxn.threshold